Aviral-swa/apollo-server/README.md

 ### What are resolvers?
 - A resolver is a function that resolves a value for a type or field in a schema.
 Resolvers can return objects or scalars like Strings, Numbers, Booleans, etc. If an Object is returned, execution continues to the next child field.
 If a scalar is returned execution completes.

+## Packages used.
+- ### apollo-datasource-rest

+  - Used to access dataSources which helps to connect actual Api endpoints by providing *post*, *put*, *create*, *delete* and other request types.

+- ### apollo-server-express

+  - Used to setup the apollo server by provinding various methods & classes like ApolloServer which is used to create the apollo server

+- ### merge-graphql-schemas

+  - This package is used to make typeDefs and resolvers in a single object which are spread across the project and then ultimatly pass into the apollo server insrance